-- assisting staff in facilitating communication with legislative offices
+- Assisting staff in facilitating communication with legislative offices

-- assisting in research projects
+- Assisting in research projects

-- helping to implement campaigns such as the Puppy-friendly Pet Store initiative and the No Battery Cage Eggs campaign within various states
+- Helping to implement campaigns such as the Puppy-friendly Pet Store initiative and the No Battery Cage Eggs campaign within various states

-- online research and commentary
+- Doing online research and commentary

-- letter-writing and outreach to the public
+- Letter-writing and outreach to the public

-- working with social media
+- Working with social media

-- helping to organize and carry out state "Lobby Day" events
+- Helping to organize and carry out state "Lobby Day" events

-- increasing grassroots mobilization
+- Increasing grassroots mobilization

-- miscellaneous tasks of an administrative nature
+- Performing miscellaneous tasks of an administrative nature

 No specific academic major is required; interns must be at least 18 years of age.
 Preferred candidates will have a strong work ethic and an eagerness to take on any project.
 Commitment of time is 10-32 hours per week for 10-12 weeks.
 This internship is unpaid; however, course credit can be arranged.

 To apply, fill out an application.
-Note: you will be asked to submit a resumé and cover letter with this application.
+Note: you will be asked to submit a résumé and cover letter with this application.